-Luo et al. (2018) prospectively investigated the long-term effects of ultrasound-guided percutaneous pulsed radiofrequency in the treatment of 22 refractory idiopathic supraorbital neuralgia patients.
-A reduction in the verbal pain numeric rating scale score of more than 50% was used as the standard of effectiveness.
+Luo et al. (2018) prospectively investigated the long-term effects of ultrasound-guided percutaneous pulsed radiofrequency for treating 22 individuals with refractory idiopathic supraorbital neuralgia.
+A reduction in the verbal pain NRS score of more than 50% was used as the standard of effectiveness.
 The effectiveness rates at different time points within two years were calculated.
 After a single pulsed radiofrequency treatment (PRFT), the effectiveness rate at one and three months was 77%, and the rates at six months, one year, and two years were 73%, 6%, and 50%, respectively.
 Twenty-three percent of individuals experienced mild upper eyelid ecchymosis that gradually disappeared after approximately two weeks.
 The authors concluded that the study demonstrated percutaneous pulsed radiofrequency may be a safe and effective treatment choice for individuals with refractory idiopathic supraorbital neuralgia.
 The findings of this study need to be validated by well-designed studies.

-Fang et al. (2016) conducted a study to evaluate the efficacy and safety of a non-ablative computerized tomographyguided PRFT of sphenopalatine ganglion in patients with refractory cluster headaches.
-Sixteen consecutive cluster headache patients who failed to respond to conservative therapy treated with PRFT of sphenopalatine ganglion were analyzed.
+Fang et al. (2016) conducted a study to evaluate the efficacy and safety of a non-ablative computerized tomography guided PRFT of sphenopalatine ganglion for individuals with refractory cluster headaches.
+Sixteen consecutive individuals with cluster headache who failed to respond to conservative therapy treated with PRFT of sphenopalatine ganglion were analyzed.
 Eleven of 13 individuals with episodic cluster headaches (ECH) (85%) and one of three individuals with chronic cluster headaches (33%) were completely relieved of the headache.
-Two ECH patients and two individuals with chronic cluster headache showed no pain relief following the treatment.
-The mean time following PRFT for partial pain relief was 1.3 days (ranging from 1 to 3 days) and the mean time following PRFT for complete pain relief was 6.3 days (ranging from 1 to 20 days).
-All patients enrolled in this study showed no treatment-related side effects or complications.
-The authors concluded that patients with refractory ECH were quickly, effectively, and safely relieved from the cluster period after computerized tomography-guided PRFT of sphenopalatine ganglion, suggesting that it may be a therapeutic option if conservative treatments fail.
+Two individuals with ECH and two individuals with chronic cluster headache showed no pain relief following the treatment.
+The mean time following PRFT for partial pain relief was 1.3 days (ranging from 1 to 3 days) and the meantime following PRFT for complete pain relief was 6.3 days (ranging from 1 to 20 days).
+All participants enrolled in this study showed no treatment-related side effects or complications.
+The authors concluded that those with refractory ECH were quickly, effectively, and safely relieved from the cluster period after computerized tomography guided PRFT of sphenopalatine ganglion, suggesting that it may be a therapeutic option if conservative treatments fail.
 Large sample sizes and long-term follow-up research will be useful to evaluate the efficacy of PRFT for individuals with chronic cluster headache.